GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     is checked specify that additional information is displayed during the build process.

+**Resource files**
+    specifies the number of Qt ``.qrc`` resource files that are generated.
+On Windows, MSVC cannot cope with very large resource files and complains of a lack of heap space.
+If you run into this problem then try increasing the the number of resource files generated.

 **Run qmake**
     is clicked to specify that :program:`qmake` will be run after generating the application code.
 If this is disabled the later build steps will be